 Jim earned the designation of Certified Investment Management Analyst (CIMA®) in 2004, following coursework and an examination at The Wharton School of Business at the University of Pennsylvania through the Investment Management Consultants Association (IMCA).
-He has lectured as a practioner faculty for IMCA’s CIMA® program on Manager Search and Selection and Investment Policy Statement preparation at the Haas School of Business at the University of California, Berkeley, and the Wharton School at the University of Pennsylvania since 2006.
-In March of 2004, Jim also completed IMCA’s Wealth Management Certificate program and earned the Certified Private Weath Advisor (CPWA®) designation.
-In June of 2006, he completed the Foundations and Endowments certificate programs offered by IMCA.
-In April of 2013, he completed the Advanced Investment Strategist Certificate program in Portfolio Risk Management.
+He has lectured as a Practitioner Faculty for IMCA’s CIMA® program on Manager Search and Selection and Investment Policy Statement preparation at the Haas School of Business at the University of California, Berkeley, and the Wharton School at the University of Pennsylvania since 2006.
+In March of 2004, Jim also completed IMCA’s Wealth Management Certificate program and earned the Certified Private Wealth Advisor (CPWA®) designation.
+In June of 2006, he completed the Foundations and Endowments Certificate Program offered by IMCA.
+In April of 2013, he completed the Advanced Investment Strategist Certificate Program in Portfolio Risk Management.
 In 2016, Jim completed the Advanced Behavioral Finance Certificate Program offered by IMCA to better understand the behavioral decision-making challenges that all clients face.
 Jim is currently licensed to offer securities and advisory services through KMS Financial Services, Inc. member FINRA/SIPC and an SEC registered investment adviser.

 Jim continues to be deeply involved with IMCA, which changed its name in 2017 to the Investments and Wealth InstituteTM .
 Currently, Jim is a member of the Editorial Advisory Board of its Investments and Wealth Monitor Magazine.
 Jim has lectured for IMCA in Vancouver, British Columbia, Vail, CO and nationwide on the web.
-In the past, Jim has served IMCA as a member of the Investment Management Consultant’s Association (IMCA) and serves on the Wealth Management Committee of the Board.
-He has also served on the National Practice Management Committee, the CIMA® Practice Analysis Task Force, the CPWA® Job Task Analysis Task Force and the IMCA’s Professional Review Board.
+In the past, Jim has served IMCA as a member of the Wealth Management Committee of the Board, the National Practice Management Committee, the CIMA® Practice Analysis Task Force, the CPWA® Job Task Analysis Task Force and the IMCA’s Professional Review Board.
 Jim has written articles on Charitable Remainder Trusts (CRTs) and Practice Transition, which have appeared in Registered Representative Magazine, the leading magazine for retail stockbrokers and numerous columns for Pacific Fishing magazine on various wealth management topics.
-Jim has been an annual guest lecturer at Stanford University on the subject of Manager Search and Selection and Asset Allocation since 2006.
+Jim has been an annual guest lecturer at Stanford University on the subject of Manager Search and Selection and Asset Allocation since the early 2000s.
 Jim also gives workshops on compensatory stock options and hedging and monetization strategies for high net worth executives and for companies, including Microsoft Corporation.